The cost of fuel at the pump is made up of four parts

 1. Product cost

-What we pay to buy refined fuels (i.e petrol and diesel) from international refineries on the on the international market and the cost to ship to NZ.
+What we pay to buy refined fuels (i.e petrol and diesel) from international refineries and the cost to ship it to Aotearoa New Zealand.

 2. Government tax

-This includes Government taxes such as GST and the Fuel Excise Duty and levies such as ACC, the emissions trading scheme.
+This includes Government taxes such as GST, the Fuel Excise Duty and levies such as ACC and the emissions trading scheme.

 3. Operating costs

-The costs we incur to bring fuel to customers, like maintaining storage tanks, local distribution via trucks and tankers, electricity to power our stores, right down to the credit card fees we pay the banks to take electronic payments, and the costs to train and employ nearly 2,000 Kiwis at Z stations across Aotearoa New Zealand.
+The costs we incur to bring fuel to customers, like maintaining storage tanks, local distribution via trucks and tankers, electricity to power our stores, right down to the credit card fees we pay the banks to take electronic payments, and the costs to train and employ over 1,500 Kiwi at Z stations across Aotearoa New Zealand.

 4. Net profit